insight-platform/Savant/samples/bypass_model/README.md

 # if Jetson
 docker compose -f samples/bypass_model/docker-compose.l4t.yml up -d

-# check docker logs of the module container to see pre-processed data
+# check docker logs of the module container to see raw data, pre-processed data and the result of the comparison
 docker logs -f bypass_model-module-1
 ```